 Address: Nieuwezijds Voorburgwal 147, 1012 RJ Amsterdam, Netherlands

-The Royal Palace Amsterdam is a must-see when you travel to the Netherlands.
-It’s one of the world’s most beautiful and magnificent destinations, and it is used by the Dutch royal family.
+The Royal Palace of Amsterdam is a highly recommended destination when traveling to the Netherlands.
+It’s one of the world’s most magnificent destinations and is the residence of the Dutch royal family.

-Strolling the palatial corridors and taking your time viewing things is an alternative, as is attending a guided excursion to discover intriguing information about the Royal Palace of Amsterdam.
+Walking leisurely along the palatial corridors is an excellent activity when visiting the palace, as is attending a guided excursion to discover intriguing information about the Royal Palace of Amsterdam.

 15. Hortus Botanicus Amsterdam